Helio-Wang/capybara/_build/html/_sources/enumeration.rst.txt

 Definitions of tasks
 ====================

-By choosing the option *Standard counting and enumeration* in Quokka, the user can either count or list one of the following:
+By choosing the option *Standard counting and enumeration* in Capybara, the user can either count or list one of the following:

 For a given input file and a given cost vector, let **S** be the set containing all reconciliations of minimum cost (cyclic or acyclic).